Pediatric Eye Exams

-Your child’s eyes will be tested using eye charts that contain pictures, numbers or letters.
+Your toddler’s eyes will be tested using eye charts that contain pictures, numbers or letters.
 At this stage of your child’s development, Shah Eye Center measures a child’s visual acuity, depth perception, and color vision.
 We also examine the health of the eyes and look for any signs of cross-eye or other congenital disorders.

-The Preschool Exam
+Preschool Eye Exam

 It is important for your child to have an eye exam when starting school and every two years if there are no problems detected.
 Vision screenings conducted through schools are not complete eye examinations, although Shah Eye Center fully encourages that vision screenings.